elliotwutingfeng/rstcloud-import2misp/README.md

 Please choose a strategy how MISP events are to be created:

-1. merge_strategy="threat"
+1. merge_strategy="threat_by_year"
    - default option
+   - all indicators are grouped by a threat name and by year
+   - around 5000 events a year with thousands of indicators in each event
+2. merge_strategy="threat_by_month"
-   - all indicators are grouped by a threat name
+   - all indicators are grouped by a threat name and by month in the year
-   - events tend to become bigger and bigger over time
+   - up to 12 times more events, but less attributes per event
-2. merge_strategy="threat_by_day"
+3. merge_strategy="threat_by_day"
    - all indicators are grouped by a threat name per day
    - events are smaller but there are more of them (the worst case scenario is 365 events per each malware a year)
    - MISP correlation function may be impacting query performance
+4. merge_strategy="threat"
+   - all indicators are grouped just by a threat name
+   - events tend to become bigger and bigger over time

 ### Advanced